Skip to main content

 Child Language Acquisition

-This module provides an overview of how language is learned.
-The main objective is to introduce students to central questions in language acquisition research (e.g., How do we learn the meaning of words?
-What are the advantages of bringing up a child bilingually?
-Are children better language learners than adults?).
+This module provides an overview of how languages are learned.
+In it you will be introduced to central questions in language acquisition research (e.g., How do we learn the meaning of words?
+What are the advantages of bringing up a child bilingually?).
 The focus will be on first language acquisition.
-We will cover topics such as phonological development, syntactic development, language production, and normal vs. atypical development.
+We will cover topics such as word learning, syntactic development, language production, and typical vs. atypical development.
 We will also examine a variety of theoretical positions, including nativist and empiricist accounts of language acquisition, and a range of empirical approaches used to test these positions.

 This module provides an introduction to the study of language development.
 There are two goals for this course.
 The first goal is to introduce students to key findings and central debates in the study of language development.
 The second goal is to provide students with the tools to critically examine the existing literature.
 The lectures will provide students with the “big picture”, i.e. central topics are summarized, important studies discussed and open questions outlined.
 In the tutorials, students discuss key studies in detail and reflect on methodologies, results and implications.